-- Position of starter tracks and render beads. - Position and amount of reinforcement scrim, corner mesh and scrim patches for corners / corners of openings. - Detailing around doors, windows, eaves, penetrations, projecting balconies, coping details and special details such as abutments, extensions (robust standard solution / typical design details are available from the system certificate holder / system designer). - Damp proof course level and detailing. - Location and type of weather seals to be used. - Areas where silicone sealants are to be used. - Position of Fre barriers (if required). - Type of system to specify. - Location of movement joints. - Location and positioning of beads and trims. - Window, door sills and flashing details.
+- Position of starter tracks and beads. - Position and amount of reinforcement scrim, corner mesh and scrim patches for corners / corners of openings. - Detailing around doors, windows, eaves, penetrations, projecting balconies, coping details and special details such as abutments, extensions (robust standard solution / typical design details are available from the system certificate holder / system designer). - Damp proof course level and detailing. - Location and type of weather seals to be used. - Areas where silicone sealants are to be used. - Type of system to specify. - Location of movement joints. - Location and positioning of beads and trims. - Window, door sills and flashing details.